Elliott List

 List started his career in the youth academy at Crystal Palace.
 He was released by Palace and subsequently earned his first professional contract at Gillingham in May 2015.
 Prior to making any first-team appearances for Gillingham, he was loaned out for a month to National League club Braintree Town in October 2015.
-List made over 100 appearances for Gillingham over the next four years.
-He signed for League Two club Stevenage in August 2019.
+List played 102 times for Gillingham over the next four years, before signing for League Two club Stevenage in August 2019.
+He spent six years at Stevenage, where he scored 35 goals in 201 appearances and was part of the squad to earn promotion into League One during the 2022–23 season.
+List signed for League One club Northampton Town in June 2025.